vanshpunmiya318/supply-chain-logistics-analysis/README.md

 Late-delivery rates also increased with shipment size, from **5.1%** in the smallest quartile to **17.9%** in the largest.
 This indicates a trade-off within this analysis: larger shipments were substantially more freight-efficient per unit but had higher observed late-delivery rates.

 Cost comparisons were limited to shipments with **available freight-cost data**, consistent with the approach used in Q3.
 Missing freight values were not treated as zero.

+**Validation note:** The shipment-size analysis was independently checked after an initial result produced an incorrect shipment population.
+The issue was traced to broken freight-cost references in the underlying Excel workbook, which caused some records to be excluded from the freight-resolved analysis.
+The source formulas were restored, the Tableau data source was reconnected, and the final results were re-verified using the corrected population of **6,198 freight-resolved shipments**.

 ### Q5.
 Vendor and Shipment Mode Interaction